vvscode/docs/docs/voice/number-administration/get-organisation.md

 ---
-title: "Get organization"
+title: Get organization
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 With the instance that you created you can now perform instance signed requests, which are needed for the number administration endpoints.
 First you should retrieve your organisation Id.